fullmero12-prog/The-Hoard/docs/attribute-manager.md

 attributes while still triggering sheet workers and handling repeating sections.

+> **Status Note (July 2024):** The relic-item pipeline is still wiring up its
+> automation hooks.
+Until it lands, expect relic grants to skip any automatic
+> attribute edits and apply the adjustments manually when testing.

 ## Why we added it

 * **Sheet worker safety.** `AttributeManager.setAttributes` prefers